-This is different from a lot of other states who have dangerous weapon clauses that takes into account the nature of the weapon as well as the situation it was used in.
-For example, in Iowa, a person was convicted of using a dangerous weapon when he smashed an ash tray on another person’s head.
-If that case took place in Maine, he would of not been guilty for that crime (but probably guilty of something else).
+This is different from a lot of other states who have dangerous weapon clauses that take into account the nature of the weapon as well as the situation in which it was used.
+For example, in Iowa, a person was convicted of using a dangerous weapon when he smashed an ashtray on another person’s head.
+If that case took place in Maine, he would not have been guilty for that crime (but probably guilty of something else).

 Ban on Automatic Knives

-1. A person is guilty of possession or distribution of dangerous knives if, when the person has no right to do so, the person knowingly manufactures or causes to be manufactured, or knowingly possesses, displays, offers, sells, lends, gives away or purchases any knife that has a blade that opens automatically by hand pressure applied to a button, spring or other device in the handle of the knife, or any knife having a blade that opens or falls or is ejected into position by the force of gravity, or by an outward, downward or centrifugal thrust or movement.
+In 2015, Maine’s laws regarding manufacture/sale/distribution of/possession/carry of automatic knives were amended.
+In Title 17-A, Chapter 43: WEAPONS, statute 17-A §1055.
+Possession or distribution of dangerous knives was repealed.
+That means it is legal to possess, manufacture, display, offer, sell, lend or give away any knife that has a blade that opens automatically by hand pressure applied to a button, spring or other device in the handle of the knife, or any knife having a blade that opens or falls or is ejected into position by the force of gravity, or by an outward, downward or centrifugal thrust or movement.

-2. Possession or distribution of dangerous knives is a Class D crime.
+Possession or distribution of a dangerous knife is no longer a Class D crime.

-In Maine, it is legal to own any knife except for switchblades, balisongs, and other automatic knives.
-You can not conceal carry dirks, stilettos, and dangerous knives.
-You can also not aggressively display dirks, stilettos, and dangerous knives.
-A knife is a dangerous knife only if it was designed to hurt other humans.
+In Maine, it is legal to own any knife.
 If a knife has a utility purpose, it would not fall under the definition of dangerous knife based upon case precedence.